|

 sizes approx. height 1 1/8" and width 3/4".

-Pictures show that the rectangle and numbers were initially applied
+Original examples and contemporary pictures show that the rectangle and numbers were initially applied

 by hand, where lateron census numberts appear to have been applied